Bryan-Thaoxaochay/TEKsystems_notes/1_week/summary/scrum.md

 Cheat Sheet: https://drive.google.com/file/d/1yK4sPfNwbavFdgUzkKPfVCnZmLdxn2_N/view
 READ THIS: https://scrumguides.org/scrum-guide.html

+## Scrum Theory
+Empiricism - knowledge comes from experience and making decisions based on what is observed
+Lean Thinking - reduces waste and focuses on the essentials

 ## 3 Pillars of Scrum
 - Transparency
-Everyone knows what they are doing, have to do, and why
+Everyone knows what they are doing, what they have to do, and why they have to do it

 - Inspection
 Checking your work as you do it and determine if anything needs to change for the better

 - Adaptation
 Being able to change based on the results of the inspection

+*Each pillar leads into the next pillar**

 ## Values
 - Focus